bor0/gidti/manuscript/chapter4.md

 Note how we used the data type at the function type level and the value constructor in the function definition to pattern match against.

-Natural numbers are defined as `data Nat = Z | S Nat`, where we either have a zero or a successor of a natural number.
+Natural numbers can be defined as `data Nat = Z | S Nat`, where we either have a zero or a successor of a natural number.
 Note how this type is not polymorphic (it doesn't accept any variables after the type name).
 Natural numbers are built-in as a type in Idris.

 We can use the operator `==` to compare two numbers.
 Note that `==` is still a function, but it's an infix one.
 This means that unlike other functions that we define which are prefix, i.e. start at the beginning of the expression, `==` needs to appear between the parameters.
 For example: